 You might be wondering that only an artist can be that good!
 But honestly, art therapy does not require artistic skills.
 Grab a sheet and start drawing anything that strikes your brain.

 “If you hear a voice within you say ‘you cannot paint,’ then by all means paint, and that voice will be silenced.”

 – Vincent van Gogh

-Art works as an emotional release
+Artworks as an emotional release

 Art offers emotional release.
 Feelings that are stagnant and troubling a person are brought to the surface and released through art.
 Art is a gentle process that makes it yielding.
-There are centres in India which focus on art as a way of therapy.
+There are centres in India that focus on art as a way of therapy.

 Want to know more about Art therapy in detail then check out our blog – The Ultimate Guide to Art Therapy.

 Rooftop brings together professional art therapists to curate mindful art therapies that will relax your mood and address modern-day mental health concerns.

 You feel great and with a sense of accomplishment and you can unleash your emotions when you draw something without the fear of being judged.
 Art makes diving into deep parts of the brain that have been causing troubles, smooth and painless.